 The next step

-If you have any questions about pricing please do not hesitate to contact us, either by phone or by email.
+If you have any questions about our fees please do not hesitate to contact us, either by phone or by email.
 We look forward to hearing from you.